Solstice Time at Chichen Itza

-One of the best known and most spectacular Mayan sites on the Yucatan peninsula, Chichen Itza is preserved as a World Heritage Site.
+One of the best known Mayan sites on the Yucatan peninsula, Chichen Itza is a World Heritage Site.
 It has also been voted one of the New Seven Wonders of the World.
-One of the most visited sites on the Yucatan peninsula, each year over 1 million visitors go through its gates to marvel at the architecture of its pyramid and other structures.
+I'd say it qualifies as an architectural wonder.

 The site's name, translated, means "at the mouth of the well of the Itza people".
-Inhabited between the Late Classic (600-900 AD) and Postclassic (900-1200 AD) periods of the Ancient Maya civilization, it is one of the best-preserved sites as well.
+People lived in this ancient city from around 600 AD till about 1200 AD.
+These dates correspond to the Late Classic and Postclassic periods of the Ancient Maya civilization.
+As old as it is, it is one of the best-preserved sites on the peninsula.

 All this happened in about twenty minutes.
 We all sat there, mesmerized.
 I could finally see what the big deal was all about.
 The shadow really did look like the mythical feathered serpent, Kukulcan, and as the sun was setting, he seemed to be slowly descending the stairs of the pyramid.